acantril/learn-cantrill-io-labs/aws-client-vpn/readme.md

 In this demo, you will configure a client VPN deployment allowing workstations to connect to a AWS VPC in a safe and secure way

-The demo consists of X stages, each implementing additional components of the architecture
+The demo consists of 6 stages, each implementing additional components of the architecture

 - Stage 1 - Create Directory Service (authentication for VPN users)
 - Stage 2 - Certificates